SilentVoid13/Templater/README.md

 To understand how [Templater](https://github.com/SilentVoid13/Templater) works, let's define a few terms:

-- A text snippet that starts with an opening tag `<%`, ends with a closing tag `%>` and that is using a variable or a function is what we will call a **command**.
+- A text snippet that starts with an opening tag `<%`, ends with a closing tag `%>` and that is using an expression (variable, function, ...) is what we will call a **command**.

 - A **template** is a file that contains different commands.

 There are two different types of commands you can use:

 - [Internal commands](https://github.com/SilentVoid13/Templater#internal-commands).
-This is a command that's using predefined variables and functions that are built within the plugin.
+This is a command that's using predefined variables / functions that are built within the plugin.
 We will call such variables and functions **internal** variables and functions.
 As an example, `<% tp.file.title %>` is an internal variable that will return the name of the file.
 A complete list of the internal variables / functions is given below.
 - [User defined commands](https://github.com/SilentVoid13/Templater#user-commands).
 This is a command that's using a user's defined function.
 Users can define their own functions in the plugin settings, associating a **function name** with a **system command**.
 A user function that returns the system command's output will then be created.

 ## Usage

 [Templater](https://github.com/SilentVoid13/Templater) uses the template engine [Eta](https://eta.js.org/).
 This engine allows us to expose JavaScript objects to users.

 In [Templater](https://github.com/SilentVoid13/Templater), all of our variables and functions are available under the `tp` object.
-This means that a variable / function declaration will always start with `tp.<something>`
+This means that an variable / function invocation will always start with `tp.<something>`

 All of Templater's variables and functions are JavaScript objects.